-Within its deployment descriptors, an application specifies the type of authentication that it uses.
-GlassFish Server supports the following types of authentication:
+Within its deployment descriptors, an application can specify the type of authentication that it uses.
+The Java EE Security API provides an alternative mechanism for configuring the type of authentication an application uses.
+See Java EE Security API 1.0 specification.
+GlassFish Server supports specifying the following types of authentication in deployment descriptors: